 Learn more about lymph node status and prognosis.

-The following items are included on all pathology reports, but do not impact prognosis or treatment.
+The following items are included in all pathology reports, but don't impact prognosis or treatment.

-If there are multiple samples, there is often a separate gross description section for each sample.
+If there are multiple samples, there's often a separate gross description section for each sample.
 In these cases, the pathologist assigns a reference number or letter to each tissue sample to avoid confusion.

 The gross description also includes information on how the sample was handled once it reached the pathologist.

-The pathologist who is responsible for the contents signs and dates the report (most often, electronically).
+The pathologist signs and dates the report (most often, electronically).

-Beyond HER2/neu status testing, IHC can detect other molecular markers that may give information on prognosis.
+Beyond HER2 status testing, IHC can detect other molecular markers that may give information on prognosis.

-The proliferation rate represents the percentage of cancer cells that are actively dividing.
+The proliferation rate is the percentage of cancer cells actively dividing.
 In general, the higher the proliferation rate, the more aggressive the tumor tends to be.

 Proliferation rate could be a good predictor of prognosis.
-However, there are issues related to its measurement, so it is not widely used by health care providers to make treatment decisions.
+However, there are issues related to its measurement.
+Although it may be assessed at some medical centers, it’s not standard care.

 Learn more about understanding your pathology report.